Shahed96/Shahed96/README.md

 ### Hi there, It's Shahed 👋
-Iam a computer engineer, and I will document my coding journy on this platform.
+I'm a computer engineer, and I will document my coding journey on this platform.

 <img src="images/Language%20is%20only%20the%20instrument%20of%20science.gif" width="300">
 <!-- ![](images/Language%20is%20only%20the%20instrument%20of%20science.gif)